Part 1: Neural Networks and Scientific Emulation

 Robustness: Sensible behavior at boundaries

-• No wild predictions just outside training range
+• No claims outside the training range unless explicitly tested

 • Ensemble uncertainty increases appropriately